 Adding Content to Your Pages

-Adding content to your WordPress pages is simple enough, just depends on what type of page you’re creating really.
+Adding content to your WordPress pages is simple enough, it just depends on what type of page you’re creating really.
 Let’s set up just the one page.
 Then all you need to do is go through the same steps for all your other pages.